-Comprehensive Pediatric Feeding Program at Nationwide Children's Hospital.
+The Intensive Feeding Program at Nationwide Children's Hospital problems.
+It is one component of the Comprehensive Pediatric Feeding Program at Nationwide Children's Hospital.
 The most common problems seen through our program include increasing the variety of foods children eat, how fast they eat or drink and the volume of food and drink they consume.
 Many children in our program are either dependent on gastrostomy tube feedings for their nutrition or working on increasing their oral intake to prevent the need for a feeding tube.
 Our program incorporates the skills of occupational therapists, speech and language pathologists, psychologists, physicians, nurse practitioners, dietitians, nurses, social workers and other key staff to develop and carry out an individualized treatment plan.
 Most children with pediatric feeding problems can be treated in a traditional outpatient setting, but the children and families who are seen through our Intensive Outpatient Program typically have difficulties that persist even after more traditional outpatient therapy.
 Sometimes feeding problems are because of oral motor weakness or a mechanical problem and require a feeding therapist who can be an occupational therapist or a speech and language pathologist.
 Other children have feeding problems that persist because of learned behaviors and will require the expertise of a psychologist.
 Some children who have been very ill for a long time may have poor eating skills and develop avoidant behavior to get out of eating.
 In this case, they may require a multidisciplinary team to help them overcome their feeding challenges.

-In the Intensive Feeding Treatment Program, the child and family attend sessions for three to five feedings a day, five days a week for six to eight weeks.
-During the program, the team assesses the current level of feeding function and how the child eats for the family.
-After analyzing this, the team develops a treatment protocol.
-The feeding therapist and psychologist provide the direct feeding treatment, while the parent observes on a monitor to see how the therapist is offering food to the child.
+The Intensive Feeding Program is an interdisciplinary treatment program for children with complex pediatric feeding the direct feeding treatment, while the parent observes on a monitor to see how the therapist is offering food to the child.
 This is also an opportunity for the child to learn a new set of rules and responses for their behaviors at meal times.
 Once the child is eating for the therapy team, the parent is brought into the room to begin learning how to implement the feeding protocol.
 They learn to reinforce a desired behavior (taking a bite) with praise, physical touch or a tangible object, but ignore common behaviors typically to escape meals or avoid feared foods.
 Next the parent is instructed to feed their child with the therapist still in the room.
-Then the therapist observes the parent and child out of the room on a monitor, with staff coaching the parent if necessary using bug-in-ear technology.
-Once the family can successfully implement the protocol at home, the child is discharged from the intensive feeding program.
-After the family has been home for a week, they return to the clinic so the team can see how feeding is going at home and what part of the plan may need to be changed.
-The child's weight and any medication being used are monitored.
-If possible, medications are weaned when no longer needed.
-The family returns two weeks after discharge from the program and then again at 3 months, 6 months and 12 months.
-If needed, visits may be more frequent.
+Then the therapist observes the parent and child out of the room on a

-In the Intensive Feeding Treatment Program, the child and family attend sessions for 3 to 5 feedings a day, 5 days a week for 6 to 8 weeks.
+In the Intensive Feeding Treatment Program, the child and family attend sessions for three to five feedings a day, five days a week for six to eight weeks.
+During the program, the team assesses the current level of feeding function and how the child eats for the family.
+After analyzing this, the team develops a treatment protocol.
+The feeding therapist and psychologist provide